Fundamentals of Sound

 _ raise the pitch of a high frequency tone

-_ will not noticeable impact the pitch of a
+_ have no noticeable impact on the pitch of a

 middle frequency tone